Ron Katz: Biography

-During his national service in the Israeli Defence Forces, Katz served in the Military Advocate General.
-He later worked as a civilian lawyer, specialising in family law and wills.
+Katz was born in Afula in 1985.
+During his national service in the Israeli Defence Forces, he served in the Military Advocate General.
+After earning an LLB, he later worked as a civilian lawyer, specialising in family law and wills.

 After joining Yesh Atid, Katz became a party activist in Petah Tikva, where he served as deputy mayor.
+He also headed the city's education administration.
 Prior to the 2021 Knesset elections he was placed sixteenth on the Yesh Atid list, and was elected to the Knesset as the party won seventeen seats.